themrityunjaypathak/RetailStoreSalesDashboard/README.md

 <hr>

 ## Problem Statement
-- To create a dashboard that provides a clear overview of sales performance enabling owner to gain actionable insights.
+- To create a dashboard that provides an overview of sales enabling owner to gain actionable insights.

 <hr>